Serendipity-Innovation/OdometryMapGeneration/README.md

 # OdometryMapGeneration
-Using an auto-generated CSV file created from the odometry mapping code, this code use Matplotlib to generate a map that shows robot position and germs detected
+Using an auto-generated CSV file created from the odometry mapping code, this code use Matplotlib to generate a map that shows robot position and germs detected.